 Shall be exactly the same as fitted to the original model when it was sold.
 Adjustable headlights must have the lens mounted in the vertical position.
 Reflectors, turn signal lights, and their supporting brackets may be removed only if not integrated with the body fairing.
 To avoid heat buildup, lamps may be rendered inoperative.
-Non-OEM switches, gauges, instruments or controls are not permitted, except for required safety equipment.
+Visible Non-OEM items are not permitted, except for required safety equipment.